Accord-Project/bsdd/README1.md

     L=Length M=Mass T=Time I=Electric current Θ=Thermodynamic temperature N=Amount of substance J=Luminous intensity.
     E.g. `"1 1 -2 0 0 0 0"` represents `Force=Length*Mass/Time^2`
 -   `unit`: unit of measure, which should be compatible with the dimension.
-    E.g. \"m, cm, mm, in\" are all compatible with Length (`"1 0 0 0 0 0 0"`)
+    E.g. "m, cm, mm, in" are all compatible with Length (`"1 0 0 0 0 0 0"`)
     -   Unfortunately, the units are not spelled consistently and are incompatible with the type `Unit`.
         There is some effort to incorporate (or migrate towards) the QUDT ontology: some properties have attribute `qudtUnit` in the JSON API.
     -   But this is not the right approach: `qudtUnit` should be attached to `Unit`, or should replace `Property.unit`
     -   Also, this migration is not yet implemented
 -   `physicalQuantity`: physical quantity being measured, should be compatible with the dimension.
-    E.g. \"Height, Width, Diameter\" are all compatible with Length.
+    E.g. "Height, Width, Diameter" are all compatible with Length.

 The following query finds all combinations of the three characteristics: